OCA/website-themes/README.md

 # Website themes for Odoo

 Themes that can be used in the website feature of Odoo.
+Very useful for Odoo

 Translation Status
 ------------------